dani-santos-code/linux_server_config/README.md

 To add instruments to the database, please login to Google.

-The steps taken in order to achieve so, were as follows:
+The steps taken in order to achieve so were as follows:

 ## AWS Lightsail Instance